albertovpd/viu_tfm-deep_vision_classification/README.md

 # Synthetic data application.

 The dataset was shuffled.
 Then 150 pics of each class were stored as test_set.

 The remaining ones were shuffled again, and split into train (80%) and validation (20%)

-- Without fake pics nor splitting into train/val/test we have:
+- Without fake pics, for train/val sets we have:
 ![alt](output/0.png)

 Splitting it: